 The motorcycles ridden by motordrome racers were no-frills land rockets.
 They were capable of speeds in excess of ninety miles an hour.
 They had no brakes, no transmission.
 Riders used the throttle and engine load to slow a motorcycle.
 The motorcycles had no starter.
 They had to be pushed by a person or towed by another motorcycle to start their engine.

-Popular with racers were two-cylinder Indian, Harley-Davidson, and Excelsior motorcycles with frames harder more substantial than a bicycle’s.
+Popular with racers were two-cylinder Indian, Harley-Davidson, and Excelsior motorcycles with frames hardly more substantial than a bicycle’s.